gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 wrist and tossed the coil out over the water.
 It splashed in a curly 'S' and started to sink.
 I pulled it in, coiled it, and tossed it again.

-I had just finished coiling it a second time when Cup broke the surface, spluttering like a child.
+I had just finished coiling it a third time when Cup broke the surface, spluttering like a child.
 "Hold on, lad, hold on!"
 I told him.
 I threw the rope one more time.
 As soon as he grabbed it I started to haul him in.